Image

 as well as a few postcranial features.
 Pachycephalosaurs were persistenly bipedal (the only major group of herbivorous dinosaur with no trend towards quadrupedality).
 Their hands and arms were relatively small, so they probably didn't use them for terribly much.

-Stenopelix of the Early Cretaceous of Germany is often considered to be a basal member of Pachycephalosauria based on some limb and pelvic characters.
+Stenopelix of the Early Cretaceous of Germany was often considered to be a basal member of Pachycephalosauria based on some limb and pelvic characters.
 Its skull is unknown, so we cannot determine if it had evolved the thickened skull roof of later pachycephalosaurs.
 Interestingly, it is the only currently known Early Cretaceous pachycephalosaur, and the only member of the clade from outside Asia or western North America.
-Of note, however, is a recent study that finds it not to be a pachycephalosaur, but instead a basal ceratopsian: if this is upheld with additional analyses, this would remove the only non-Asiamerican, non-mid-to-Late Cretaceous pachycephalosaur from the record.
+Of note, however, is that recent studies find it is not a pachycephalosaur, but instead a basal ceratopsian (specifically a chaoyangsaurid): if this is upheld with additional analyses, this would remove the only non-Asiamerican pachycephalosaur from the record.
+Alternatively, one of these recent study found in some scenarios that the Early Cretaceous Japanese Albalophosaurus to be a pachycephalosaur; this extremely fragmentary form was sometimes considered a basal ceratopsian.

 The more specialized Pachycephalosauridae are characterized by a tall thickened dome formed by the frontals and parietals.
 Paleontologists have debated whether these dinosaurs butted heads together in the manner of modern bighorn sheep, or if the domes may have been more for visual display.
 There does seem to be some sexual dimorphism in the size and development of the dome.